TotallyInformation/node-red-contrib-uibuilder/docs/instance-apis.md

 Notes:

-* **WARNING** - This feature potentially allows flow authors and front-end developers
+* **WARNING** - This feature potentially allows flow authors and front-end developers to create API's that may access the internals of Node-RED and even the server it is running on.
+For this reason, you must enable it in settings.js by setting `uibuilder.instanceApiAllowed` to `true`.
+It is turned off by default.
+It is recommended that you leave it that way unless you know what you are doing.

-* Note that it is generally best practice to stick with computing data in Node-RED flows and sending to uibuilder nodes rather than using separate API's.
+* It is generally best practice to stick with computing things in Node-RED flows and sending to uibuilder nodes rather than using separate API's.
 However, there may be times when an API will be useful.
 API endpoints can, of course be called from any front-end code and so may also be used by other web apps.